Customer Service Training - In-House Course

 About the Course

-What causes a constructive customer service experience?
+What factors go to form a good customer service experience?

 The customer service experience workshop consists of: